kindista/kindista/src/to-do.md

  [x] group-membership-invites
  [x] blog
  [x] kindista
- [ ] make sure there's a case in unsub-notify-from-email for each *notification-types* [ ] how does unsubscribe all handle notifications for group admins [ ] when unsubscribing from all as a group, make a call to (contact-opt-out-flash) [ ] make sure group notifications work for inventory-expirations [ ] make sure group unsubscribes work for inventory-expirations
+ [x] make sure there's a case in unsub-notify-from-email for each *notification-types* [x] make sure group notifications work for inventory-expirations [x] make sure group unsubscribes work for inventory-expirations [x] add notify-inventory-expiration in creation of groups and people

 ## post offers/requests to facebook
 ## split up database